SierraSoftworks/tailon/README.md

 - Allows members of the `admins` group to access the service on ports 80 and 443
 - Grants `alice@example.com` full access to all ports on the service
-- Blocks all other users from accessing the tail-on service
+- Blocks all other users from accessing the tailon service

 For more information on configuring Tailscale ACLs, see the [Tailscale ACL documentation](https://tailscale.com/kb/1018/acls/).